David397L/CSE-BibTeX-bibliography-styles/README.md

 This is the most recent (2024) edition of the CSE manual of style.

-The style files contain support for including DOIs/URLs and for citing online/news articles and edited/translated books.
+The style files contain support for including DOIs/URLs and for citing online/news articles, web pages and edited/translated books.

 If you use any of these files, please consider giving me a star if you liked the results, or let me know if you didn't.
 If you would like to develop anything further, please make a pull request.